hokaze/Orcus-Compendium/README.md

 - Companions
 - Epic Paths
 - bugfixes and more cross-reference linking (e.g. powers can link to summoned companion statblocks, the sources that grant their discipline, any listing of a discipline includes a link to a summary, most listings of powers link to power cards, etc)
-- updated to be in line with upstream changes to Orcus made between 2023-02-27 and 2023-04-16
+- includes upstream changes to Orcus made between 2023-02-27 and 2023-12-18, information should be accurate to Orcus v1.1

 Planned Soon(™):
 - Powers table, more links on list - e.g. Class, Prestige Path and Epic Path should link to relevant displays